skerkour/black-hat-rust/README.md

 - You learn by building and love to look under the hood
 - You value simplicity and pragmatism
 - You develop your own tools and exploits with Python, Ruby, C, Java...
+- You want to learn real-world offensive security, not just pentesting
+- You want to start making money with bug bounty programs
 - You prefer getting things done over analysis paralysis
-- You want to learn real-world offensive security, not just pentesting
-- You want to start your career in bug bounties or offensive security

 But I repeat, this book is NOT a computer science book.

 <h3>
   <a href="https://academy.kerkour.com/black-hat-rust?coupon=GITHUB">Buy the book now!</a>